FSA and HRA FAQs

 The Internal Revenue Service allows FSA participants to be reimbursed for health care and dependent care expenses incurred during a two-and-a-half-month grace period after the end of the plan year.
 In layman's terms, this means that expenses incurred from January 1 through March 15, can be claimed against the previous year's FSA.
-Claims must be made by April 15, 2013.
+Claims must be made by April 15, 2014.

-- Flexible Spending Accounts (formerly Personal Spending Account): April 15, 2013
+- Flexible Spending Accounts: April 15, 2014

 NOTE: If you terminate employment during the year, your deadlines to submit claims are: